Climate change in Indiana: Great Lakes

-"The ice-free season along the Great Lakes is also becoming longer.
+According to the EPA "The ice-free season along the Great Lakes is also becoming longer.
 Between 1994 and 2011, reduced ice cover lengthened the shipping season on the lakes by eight days.
 The Great Lakes are likely to warm another 3° to 7°F in the next 70 years, which will further extend the shipping season.
 In Lake Michigan, the changing climate is likely to harm water quality.
 Warmer water tends to cause more algal blooms, which can be unsightly, harm fish, and degrade water quality.
 Severe storms also increase the amount of pollutants that run off from land to water, so the risk of algal blooms will be greater if storms become more severe.
 Increasingly severe rainstorms could also cause sewers to overflow into the lake more often, threatening beach safety and drinking water supplies".

 Economic and social impacts

 Agriculture

-"Changing the climate will have both beneficial and harmful effects on farming.
+According to the EPA "Changing the climate will have both beneficial and harmful effects on farming.
 Longer frost-free growing seasons and higher concentrations of atmospheric carbon dioxide would increase yields for some crops during an average year.
 But increasingly hot summers are likely to reduce yields of corn and possibly soybeans.
 Seventy years from now, much of Indiana is likely to have 5 to 15 more days per year with temperatures above 95°F than it has today.
 More severe droughts or floods would also hurt crop yields".

 Air pollution and human health

-"Rising temperatures can harm air quality and amplify existing threats to human health.
+According to the EPA "Rising temperatures can harm air quality and amplify existing threats to human health.
 Warmer weather can increase the production of ground-level ozone, a pollutant that causes lung and heart problems.
 Ozone also harms plants.
 In rural Indiana, ozone levels are high enough to significantly reduce yields of soybeans and winter wheat.
 EPA and the Indiana Department of Environmental Management have been working to reduce ozone concentrations".

-"Midwestern cities like Indianapolis are vulnerable to heat waves, because many houses and apartments lack air conditioning, and urban areas are typically warmer than their rural surroundings.
+According to the EPA "Midwestern cities like Indianapolis are vulnerable to heat waves, because many houses and apartments lack air conditioning, and urban areas are typically warmer than their rural surroundings.
 In recent decades, severe heat waves have killed hundreds of people across the Midwest.
 Heat stress is expected to increase as climate change brings hotter summer temperatures and more humidity.
 Certain people are especially vulnerable, including children, the elderly, the sick, and the poor".